DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 2 - Parser.md

 expressions and be sure that order of operations is respected.
 Then add a call to Resolve() and check the math.

-A number of you had some trouble with assignment 1.
-Many of you did not.
-I have asked the TAs not to finish grading assignment 1.

-Instead, I asked them to grade assignments 1 & 2 at the same time (i.e. when you hand in parser).
-That gives you a few more days on the lexer if you had trouble with it.
-I won't do this again, so don't count on it.
-You will still get two grades, though.

 #### **A note on code submission:**